Serve all Alpaca Owners Association members to facilitate their success within the alpaca industry.

 A recognized and sustainable North American alpaca industry for alpaca owners, alpaca breeders, and those who design, produce, and sell alpaca related products and services.

 Service & Responsiveness

-Located in Lincoln, Nebraska, Alpaca Owners Association, Inc. (AOA) is the world’s largest alpaca association with over 5,000 members and over 260,000 alpacas in its registry database.
+Located in Lincoln, Nebraska, Alpaca Owners Association, Inc. (AOA) is the world’s largest alpaca association with around 4,000 members and over 270,000 alpacas in its registry database.

 AOA is a not-for-profit corporation, which is managed by a team of eight employees who report to a nine-member board of directors.
 Those nine individuals, who oversee the organization, are elected by the AOA membership to serve staggered three-year terms.

-AOA hosts three national events a year: the National Alpaca Halter Show, Natural Fiber Extravaganza which includes the National Fleece Show, and National Alpaca Farm Days.
-In addition, AOA supports 35 affiliates.
+AOA hosts three national events a year: the AOA National Alpaca Show, Natural Fiber Extravaganza which includes the National Fleece Show, and National Alpaca Farm Days.
+In addition, AOA supports 33 affiliates.

 AOA’s National Show System certifies over 40 alpaca shows per year and boasts 25 certified alpaca judges.
-Along with being sought after to judge international alpaca shows, they are in high demand to teach all over the globe.
+Along with being sought after to judge internationally, they are in high demand to teach all over the globe.

 Alpaca Owners Association, Inc. (AOA) was created in 2014 when Alpaca Owners & Breeders Association, Inc. (AOBA) merged into Alpaca Registry, Inc. (ARI).
 Prior to the merger, AOBA and ARI represented different parts of the North American alpaca industry.
 ARI focused on the pedigree registry, scientific research, and alpaca education.
 AOBA focused on the national show system along with the national alpaca show, judge training system, national marketing, and alpaca education.